 We examine in detail the contribution of different model ingredients.
-The core findings persist without fixed costs or limited factor mobility.
-However, sector-specific wage markups and search-based demand shocks are crucial for accurately fitting sectoral data.
-Models with only common wage markup shocks overestimate volatility and fail to capture labor-utilization comovement.
-Without search-based demand shocks, shopping effort becomes overdetermined, constrained by both output and relative price variables as well as utilization measures.
-Omitting search-based demand shocks and utilization variables allows the model to fit standard macro series but leads to a counterfactual negative correlation of utilization and understates its volatility.
+The core findings persist without fixed costs or limited factor mobility-eliminating fixed costs actually enhances the marginal likelihood.
+However, sector-specific wage markups and search-based demand shocks prove essential for accurate sectoral data fitting.
+Models restricted to common wage markup shocks significantly overestimate volatility and fail to replicate labor-utilization comovement patterns.
+Without search-based demand shocks, shopping-effort variables become overdetermined, constrained simultaneously by both output variables with relative price and by utilization variables.
+Estimating the model without search-based demand shocks and utilization variables fits standard macro series well but generates a counterfactual negative correlation of the utilization variables and understates their volatility.

 More broadly, we have exploited sectoral data to argue in favor of a demand-based explanation of the business cycle.
-Even though there is market power in wage setting, we have deliberately abstracted from nominal rigidity to isolate the search-based demand channel, thus not relying on monetary policy transmission or using monetary variables in estimation.
+Like Bai, Rios-Rull, and Storesletten (2024), we have deliberately abstracted from nominal rigidity to isolate the search-based demand channel, thus not relying on monetary policy transmission or using monetary variables in estimation.
 This choice actually tilts the playing field in favor of technology shocks.
 In particular, we do not impose the finding from the literature that technology shocks reduce labor input in the short run (Gali (1999), Basu, Fernald, and Kimball (2006), Francis and Ramey (2005)).
 Nonetheless, a monetary context would be valuable by incorporating data on inflation and interest rates and using them to to discipline demand shocks.
 It would also link capacity utilization, an observed notion of economic slack, to the output gap, the latent notion of slack in New Keynesian models.

-Our demand shocks include a standard shock to the discount factor (θ_b) and two novel shocks related to goods market frictions $(\theta_d \text{ and } \theta_i)$, with the latter proving substantially more influential for business cycle fluctuations.
-We do not literally suggest that relevant demand shocks necessarily involve fluctuations in shopping disutility.
-A key requirement is explaining the main comovement features of the data, including capacity utilization patterns.
-A valuable direction for future work would be incorporating confidence shocks, as in Angeletos, Collard, and Dellas (2018), within a framework of goods market frictions and endogenous shopping effort.
-Connecting autonomous confidence movements with shopping effort aligns with Keynes (1936) while remaining conceptually distinct from the New Keynesian paradigm.
+Our demand shocks include a standard shock to the discount factor (θ_b) and two novel shocks related to goods market frictions $(\theta_d \text{ and } \theta_i)$, with the latter proving significantly more influential for business cycle fluctuations.
+Of course, we do not mean to literally imply that the relevant demand shocks necessarily involve fluctuations in shopping disutility.
+A key requirement is the ability to explain the main comovement features of the data, including those of capacity utilization.
+A valuable application for future work would be to incorporate shocks to confidence, as in Angeletos, Collard, and Dellas (2018), in a setting with goods market frictions and endogenous shopping effort.
+Linking autonomous movements in confidence with shopping effort is in the spirit of Keynes (1936) but is conceptually distinct from the New Keynesian paradigm.